 In a Splunk environment, Cribl LogStream can be installed and configured as a Splunk app (Cribl App for Splunk).
-Depending on your requirements a Head or on a Heavy Forwarder.
-Cribl App for Splunk cannot be used in a Cribl LogStream Distributed Deployment, and cannot be managed by a Cribl
+Depending on your requirements a Forwarder.
+Cribl App for Splunk cannot be used in a Cribl LogStream Distributed Deployment, and cannot be managed by a Cribl Master Node.